helpmefindlaw/docs/docs/user-guide/workflow/batching.md

 ## Use Cases

 Batching is most useful for parallelizing execution.
-For example, you could use a [Read Directory Block](../../block-reference/read-directory) to read a directory of files.
-This gives an array of strings.
-You can then pipe this into a [Read File Block](../../block-reference/read-file) which has Split turned on, to read each file in parallel.
-The output of the Read File block will be an array of strings.

 ## Chaining